Proximity-induced flat bands and topological properties in a decorated diamond chain

 To further explore this, we consider $d_H = t$ and plot the eigenvalues with respect to the site index for a system size with $50$ unit cells in Fig.~\ref{fig:topology}(b).
 The degenerate edge states are clearly identified and marked with an encircled red dot, showing a two-fold degeneracy.
 As depicted in Fig.~\ref{fig:topology}(c) and (d), one of these degenerate edge states is localized at the left edge of the system, while its partner is confined to the right edge of the system.
 These states are exponentially localized near the edges and decay very rapidly into the bulk, which is a hallmark of the topologically protected modes.
-To characterize the topological nature of this phase, we compute the winding number as a function of $d_H$, which yields integer values within the nontrivial topological zone.
+To characterize the topological nature of this phase, we compute the single-band winding number as a function of $d_H$, which yields integer values within the nontrivial topological zone.
 This quantized invariant confirms the presence of topologically protected edge states through the principle of bulk-boundary correspondence.
-The winding number distribution, shown schematically, clearly distinguishes the topologically trivial and nontrivial phases, with nonzero integer values of winding numbers indicating topological behavior (see Fig.~\ref{fig:winding-number-distribution}).
-We have analyzed the variation of the winding number specifically for the \textit{lowest} occupied gapped band to characterize the evolution of topological features in the system.
-The winding number is well-defined only when the corresponding band structure remains gapped.
-Notably, edge states emerge beyond a critical value of $d_H$, where a gap opens up between the lowest and the second bands.
-In this nontrivial topological regime, the winding number for the lowest band takes the value $-1$, while that for the second band is $1$.
-In contrast, the winding numbers for the third and the highest bands are zero, indicating their topologically trivial nature.
-It is worthwhile to mention that, the winding number confirms the number of edge states.
-These edge states are \textit{non-chiral} in nature, as they are not only restricted to a single edge of the lattice; instead, each member of the degenerate pair is localized at the opposite edges of the system.
+The single-band winding number distribution, shown in Fig.~\ref{fig:winding-number-distribution}, clearly distinguishes the topologically trivial and nontrivial phases, with nonzero integer values of winding numbers indicating topological behavior.